Elizabeth Gower: Solo

 Gower's first major solo exhibition was held in 1975 at George Paton Gallery, Melbourne.
 Since then she has held many regular solo exhibitions in private and state galleries in Melbourne, Sydney, Brisbane and Canberra and in regional Australian galleries.
 Internationally, her work has been shown in New York, London, Paris and the United Arab Emirates.

 Her series of Cuttings exhibitions were of discarded materials or ephemera found and re-purposed into artworks during her residencies: Cuttings (from Barcelona) Sutton Gallery, Melbourne and Bellas Gallery, Brisbane 2001; Cuttings (from St.Kilda) Sutton Gallery, Melbourne, 2004; Cuttings (from Paris) Sutton Project Space, Melbourne, 2008 and Cuttings (from New York) Sutton Gallery, Melbourne, 2010.
 The Cuttings series culminated in a survey exhibition in 2018, Cuttings- Elizabeth Gower at the Geelong Art Gallery.

 Other survey exhibitions have included Chance or Design and Beyond the Everyday touring Victoria in 1995–96 and 2002–03, Conversations 1955 - 2005 and Sites 1980 - 2005 Victorian College of the Arts Gallery, Melbourne 2005, Beyond the everyday: The art of Elizabeth Gower 1974 - 2002 Glen Eira City Gallery, Melbourne 2002 and Mildura Arts Centre, Hamilton Art Gallery and Wangaratta Exhibition Gallery, 2003, Line of Thought 1975-2002 and Portrait of the Artist as a Young Woman 1974 - 2002 Sutton Gallery, Melbourne, 2002.

 Group

 Since the 70s, Gower has showed regularly in group exhibitions, especially those about feminist, abstract or collage art.
 Some significant group exhibitions have included Treasures of a Decade, 1968-1978 National Gallery of Victoria, Melbourne, 1978, Biennale of Sydney, Art Gallery of NSW, Sydney 1979, Fieldwork Australian Art 1968-2002 Ian Potter Centre: National Gallery of Victoria 2002, Imaging the apple, various galleries, Sydney, Melbourne, regional areas, New York, 2004–5, 2010, Cut with a knife touring Melbourne and regional galleries 2012–13, Howard Arkley (and friends), Tarra Warra Museum of Art, Victoria, 2015, Melbourne Now, National Gallery of Victoria, 2013, Abstraction: celebrating Australian women abstract artists, from the National Gallery of Australia collection touring to regional galleries 2017, and Unfinished Business: perspectives on feminism and art, Australian Centre for Contemporary Art, Melbourne 2018.
+In 2024 her early abstract work was exhibited in Radical: Australian Abstract Art of the 70s and 80s at the Warrnambool Art Gallery.